-Cash flow management will continue to be a focus in 2021 after great years in 2020, 2019, and 2018 which has improved cash available to the District for operations and for the Series 2016 C debt service.
-Arena management will continue to focus on capital investment to further the Arena's aesthetic appeal and relevancy within the industry, as well as focusing on preparation for events during and after the COVID-19 pandemic.
+Cash flow management will continue to be a focus in 2022 after great years in 2020, 2019, and 2018 which has improved cash available to the District for operations and for the Series 2016 C debt service.
+Arena management will continue to focus on capital investment to further the Arena's aesthetic appeal and relevancy within the industry, as well as focusing on preparation for events post-COVID.